Abdullah-Bajwa/3D-Truss-Analysis/README.md

 It is a simple and lightweight program to handily analyse 3D trusses

-The code iscompatible with both octave and matlab
+The code is compatible with both octave and matlab

 Usage of the files hereby included is subject to MIT License